Wirt Adams' Cavalry Regiment: History

-Col. Adams was promoted to Brigadier general on September 25, 1863; Robert C. Wood Jr. was promoted to Colonel, and the Regiment was subsequently known as Wood's Regiment.
+Wirt Adams was promoted to Brigadier general on September 25, 1863; Robert C. Wood Jr. was promoted to Colonel, and the Regiment was subsequently known as Wood's Regiment.
 The regiment continued to operate near the Mississippi river around Vicksburg after the fall of that city to Union forces in July, 1863, clashing with Federal forces under the command of General James B. McPherson at various locations in the vicinity.
 When Union General William T. Sherman began his campaign towards Meridian in February, 1864, Wood's Regiment skirmished with Federal troops at several points along their line of march.

-The Regiment fought further battles against Union forces in Mississippi in 1864 and 1865, including the Battle of Egypt Station during Grierson's 1864 raid against the Mobile and Ohio Railroad.
-In the final stages of the war, Adams' brigade, including his former regiment, was attached to Major General Nathan Bedford Forrest's cavalry corps, and fought in the Battle of Selma before surrendering in Sumter County, Alabama on May 4, 1865.
+The Regiment fought further battles against Union forces in Mississippi in 1864 and 1865, including the Battle of Egypt during Grierson's 1864 raid against the Mobile and Ohio Railroad.
+In the final stages of the war, Adams' brigade, including his former regiment, was attached to Forrest's Cavalry Corps, and fought in the Battle of Selma before surrendering in Sumter County, Alabama on May 4, 1865.